Earth and Mineral Sciences

 Department of Meteorology and Atmospheric Science

-The Department of Meteorology and Atmospheric Science offers a program that explores the significance of weather and climate as it relates to the environmental, energy, agricultural, oceanic, and hydrological sciences.
-Students study topics ranging from severe weather to numerical weather prediction to climate change to weather risk to air pollution.
+The Department of Meteorology and Atmospheric Science offers a rigorous program devoted to a comprehensive understanding of the atmosphere, weather, and climate, and the methods for applying that specialized knowledge to practical problems.
+Students study topics ranging from severe weather and numerical weather prediction to climate change and weather risk.

 MORE INFORMATION ABOUT THE DEPARTMENT OF METEOROLOGY AND ATMOSPHERIC SCIENCE